ByteLandTechnology/ink-canvas/docs/api/variables/processShim.md

 > **rows**: `number` = `24`

-Number of rows in the terminal.
+Number of rows in the terminal

+This is a default value.
+The actual row count is determined by the Xterm.js instance dimensions in InkCanvas.

 ##### Default Value